gemrb/gemrb/CONTRIBUTING.md

 Instructions on building and IDE setup can be found in INSTALL.

 If you don't know what to work on:
-- try playing a game with GemRB and make note of any bugs, annoyances or missing features ... then report and fix them
+- try playing a game with GemRB and make note of any bugs, annoyances or missing features ... then report and fix them,
 - check the list on the [bugtracker](https://github.com/gemrb/gemrb/issues),
+- check the [Roadmap](#roadmap) to see what priorities we are currently working on,
 - check out the FIXMEs and TODOs spread throughout the code,
-- write one of the [missing file format plugins](https://github.com/gemrb/gemrb/issues/164) (doesn't require any game!)
+- write one of the [missing file format plugins](https://github.com/gemrb/gemrb/issues/164) (doesn't require any game!),
-- pick some of the [janitorial](https://github.com/gemrb/gemrb/labels/janitorial) tasks (eg. refactoring)
+- pick some of the [janitorial](https://github.com/gemrb/gemrb/labels/janitorial) tasks (eg. refactoring),
 - ask either on the forums or chat.

 You can also help by: